Rockets suspend leading scorer Wood, Porter for bad behavior - WHIZ News

 PHILADELPHIA (AP) — The Houston Rockets suspended guard Kevin Porter Jr. and forward Christian Wood for Monday’s game against Philadelphia for conduct detrimental to the team.

 Wood is Houston’s leading scorer at 16.8 points.
-He and Porter both had meltdowns in a loss Saturday to Houston and neither player played in the second half.
+He and Porter both had meltdowns in a loss Saturday to Denver and neither player played in the second half.

 Rockets coach Stephen Silas said Monday that Porter had a “spirited debate” and “lost his temper” at halftime, “to the point where I thought what would be best for the team and best for our culture as a group, and just making sure that everybody is one the same page, I thought it would be best for him to be suspended for today’s game.”